 What you need to know about National’s youth offender bootcamp policy

-November 21 & 22, 2022
+November 22, 2022

 Interviews by Stella Huggins and Casper McGuire, adapted by Stella Huggins

-The policy, Young Offender Military Academies, will work with the New Zealand Defence Force to deliver year-long programmes for 15 to 17 year old offenders.
+The policy, Young Offender Military Academies, will work with the New Zealand Defence Force to deliver year-long programmes for 10 to 17 year old offenders.

-"I accept that’s the younger age of the bracket that we’re talking about but we know children this young are being involved in these sort of offences.”
+"I accept that’s the younger age of the bracket that we’re talking about, but we know children this young are being involved in these sort of offences.”

-But many disagree that the approach is in fact new.
-Lisa Woods cites the 2015 abandonment of the concept in Queensland, Australia, “which found they’d failed to break the cycle of harmful behaviour.”
+But many disagree that the approach is new.
+Woods cited the 2015 abandonment of the concept in Queensland, Australia, “which found they failed to break the cycle of harmful behaviour.”

-“That is not the advice we’re getting from the jurisprudence sector, from police, who are of a view that this needs a complete break from the environment for some period of time”.
+“That is not the advice we’re getting from the jurisprudence sector and police, who are of a view that this needs a complete break from the environment for some period of time."

 Woods wants to see a drastically different approach and believes “we need to be making sure the interventions and support are based on evidence.
-And again what we know and what the evidence is really clear about, is that punitive approaches don’t work.”
-She emphasises approaches that “(are) thinking about individuals and whanau, but also wider structural transformations that are needed to address the structural causes behind the harm.”

 Public interest journalism funded through NZ On Air